-10th Senate President: Tinubu support group backs Kalu – The Sun Nigeria
+10th Senate president: Tinubu support group backs Kalu – The Sun Nigeria

-A support group of the All Progressives Congress (APC), Asiwaju Volunteers Group (AVG), has backed the former governor of Abia State, Senator Orji Uzor Kalu to become the Senate President of the 10th National Assembly.
+A support group of the All Progressives Congress (APC), Asiwaju Volunteers Group (AVG), has backed former governor of Abia State, Orji Uzor Kalu, for the Senate president position.

-The Cross River State Coordinator of the group, George Ichichere Sunday, in a statement made available to newsmen, stated that Kalu is the most qualified among other contenders.
+The Cross River State Coordinator of the group, George Ichichere Sunday, in a statement, stated that Kalu is the most qualified among other contenders.

 The statement noted that Kalu, apart from being a ranking senator and a principal officer in the Red Chamber, is the most fully prepared for the task ahead.

-The release added, “We need a Senate President that understands the country; a detribalised Nigerian with the charisma and capacity to complement the president-elect, Bola Ahmed Tinubu and his vice, Kassim Shettima, and that man is Senator Kalu.”
+“We need a Senate president that understands the country; a detribalised Nigerian with the charisma and capacity to complement the president-elect, Bola Ahmed Tinubu, and his vice president, Kassim Shettima, and that man is Kalu.

-The statement further said, “Kalu is a respected Igbo leader whose emergence will silence agitations by the South Easterners of being marginalised by the APC.
+“Kalu is a respected Igbo leader whose emergence will silence agitations by the South East people of being marginalised by the APC.

 MEDICAL CONSULTANTS REVEALED HOW MEN CAN NATURALLY AND PERMANENTLY CURE QUICK ERECTION, SMALL MANHOOD, AND INFERTILITY ISSUES WITHOUT SIDE EFFECTS...
 CLICK HERE